gleam-lang/otp/README.md

 ## Limitations and known issues

-This library is experimental there are some limitations that not yet been resolved.
+This library does not currently replicate all of the Erlang/OTP functionality.
+Some limitations include:

 - There is no support for named processes.
 They are untyped global mutable variables which may be uninitialized, more research is needed to find a